 Five reasons runners should take barre class

 Barre training is based on movement and techniques that stem from yoga, Pilates and of course, ballet.
 Barre classes build powerful yet lean muscle strength, and can increase your overall flexibility, allowing you to unlock new potential as a runner or in other workouts.

-Physique 57 classes can boost strength in the muscle groups that are most crucial to running, and can also help you shed pounds if you’re just starting out.
 If you’ve ever considered taking a class, here are the top five reasons why barre class is a powerful cross-training tool for runners, and a few moves to help get you started: barre increases flexibility, improves endurance, helps prevent injuries and improves balance.